 Anyway, a few moments later, Boy walked over to Girl from across the room and said, “Don’t worry, Sis, I will take care of Emma for you while you’re gone.”
 Leave it to Boy to get it all OUT in the open.
 Girl burst into tears and then Boy did too.
-They held each other as they sobbed for several minutes and I watched from my favorite overstuffed chair, shedding my own quiet tears.
+They held each other as they sobbed for several minutes and I watched from my favorite overstuffed chair, my own tears threatening to fall.
 A few more minutes passed and then we all dried our eyes and went on with our afternoon together, having fun while understanding that things were getting ready to CHANGE in a big way.

 Here’s Emma in Boy’s bed while Girl is off doing her thing: